 To illustrate how transliteracy matters in action, I briefly want to share the textual trajectory of my own writing process for the text you are reading now.
 Maybin (2017) defines a textual trajectory as an orientation to the dynamic nature of texts, which seeks to “capture the changes, movements and directionalities of spoken, written and multimodal texts—and relationships between these—across social space and time” (p.
 416).
 Such an orientation views textual artifacts as “historically constituted traces of particular moments in trajectories which can be tracked backwards and forwards across social practice” (p.
 419).
 I want to credit Brenda Brueggemann with alerting me to the ways my text’s trajectory is a story of crossing boundaries.
 Brenda asked me the question: How do you access writing?

-In the case of this dissertation text, I accessed texts from the library, which were digitized from print, which were created using word processors, which trail off into textual trajectories I can’t know.
+In the case of this dissertation text, I accessed research texts from the library, which were digitized from print, usually, which were created using word processors, which trail off into textual trajectories I can’t know.
 I store these texts in the cloud, which is to say simultaneously on dozens of servers in Google’s underground data centers across the planet.
 I download the articles to my phone, which I then remediate again by listening to them with a text-to-speech program—this is how I do almost all of my academic “reading” these days.
-Now, I listen while I walk around my neighborhood, and I notice I attach memories of passages I’ve heard to specific locations on my walking route, so my physical world becomes a part of the text.
-As I listen, I take notes by speaking them into my phone, which voice-to-text software converts back to text, and Evernote transmits these text notes to my computer.
-When I get home, I usually grab the nearest notebook and scribble down some more notes, and often a drawing, which gets pinned to my corkboard.
+Now, I listen while I walk around my neighborhood, and I notice I attach memories of passages I’ve heard to specific locations on my walking route, so my physical world becomes a part of the text, or at least what Haas (1996) calls the “text sense” of my project.
+As I listen, I take notes by speaking them into my phone, which voice-to-text software then converts back to text, and Evernote transmits these text notes to my computer.
+When I get home, I usually grab the nearest notebook and scribble down some more notes, and often a sketch, which gets pinned to my corkboard.
 This might turn into writing, which becomes reformatted in HTML on my website.
-But it might also turn into a drawing, which I scan into my computer, download to my tablet to digitally paint, send back to my computer for editing, upload to my website, and then turn back into text for alt text captions.
+But it might also turn into a more complete drawing or diagram, which I scan into my computer, download to my tablet to digitally paint, send back to my computer for editing, upload to my website, and then turn back into text for alt text captions.
 And then, I might read this text out loud as speech, like I am in the presentation you’re hearing now.
 It’s a dizzying universe of crossing points.

 I find the concept of textual trajectories useful because of the way it invites us to track texts “backwards and forwards.”
 Once a text comes into being, we don’t always get to determine how it will be accessed or used.
 In my dissertation research, I happened across some odd moments of writing crossing modalities—or what literacy researchers call “recontextualization,” when a text crosses into a context it wasn’t intended for.
 For example, I listened to Elbow’s (1985) reflections on the unique affordances of literacy (text) vs. orality (speech) and was struck by his assertion that writing is fundamentally spatial while speech is fundamentally temporal.
 It’s not that he is wrong, per se, but Elbow couldn’t have anticipated the ways that his text, printed physically, spatially on paper, would be accessed by me 35 years later, temporally, through a tiny bluetooth speaker in my ear.